Last updated: May, 2018

 We use your voluntary registration data anonymously, i.e. without reference to your person, in order to be able to statistically evaluate which industries our readers come from.
 This helps us to further optimise the contents of our newsletter.
 The legal basis for this data processing is Art.
 6 para.
 1 p.
 1 (f) GDPR, based on our legitimate interest in the appropriate further development of our newsletter content.

 2.3.
 Contact form.
 We offer you the opportunity of sending us messages directly via a contact form.
-For this, you must provide an e-mail address where we can contact you. we shall also ask for your name to be able to address you. we shall process the information you provide on the contact form to respond to your request.
+For this, you must provide an e-mail address where we can contact you.
+We will also ask for your name to be able to address you.
+We will process the information you provide on the contact form to respond to your request.
 In order to process your request properly, we may disclose the data provided on the contact form to one of the regional sister companies or sales partners named on the contact page.
-This takes place when the distribution company responsible your region or the topic mentioned in the enquiry can answer your enquiry more appropriately.
+This takes place when the distribution company responsible for your region or the topic mentioned in the enquiry can answer your enquiry more appropriately.
 The legal basis of the described data processing is Art.
 6 para.
 1 p.1 (b) GDPR.
 The data collected when using the contact form will be automatically deleted after processing your request.

 The main purpose of our own cookies is rather to make the use of our services as time-saving and user-friendly as possible.